Close evaluation of layer potentials in three dimensions: Close evaluation of layer potentials

 We call \eqref{eq:repres-int-sub} the modified representation formula resulting from applying a subtraction method~\cite{delves1988computational} to the double-layer potential in \eqref{eq:repres_int}.

-The close evaluation of \eqref{eq:repres-int-sub} corresponds to the asymptotic limit, $\epsilon \to 0^{+}$.
+The close evaluation of \eqref{eq:repres-int-sub} corresponds to the asymptotic limit, $\epsilon \to 0^{+}$ and in that case the integrals in \eqref{eq:repres-int-sub} are nearly singular.
 Setting $\epsilon = 0$ in \eqref{eq:repres-int-sub} we find that the kernels become singular at $y = y^{\star}$, but those singularities are integrable.
-These weakly singular integrals appear in the aforementioned boundary integral equations for the general densities, $\mu$ and $\rho$.
-Nystr\"om methods~\cite{atkinson1997numerical, delves1988computational} explicitly take into account the integrable singularity to compute these weakly singular integrals accurately.
-However, when $\epsilon$ is small, but finite, the functions to be integrated are sharply peaked about $y = y^{\star}$, but are not singular.
-For this reason, we say that the integrals in \eqref{eq:repres-int-sub} are nearly singular.
-Nearly singular integrals place high demands on any numerical integration methods since there are not explicit singularities that can be treated analytically.
-Consequently, nearly singular integrals are more challenging to compute.
-These nearly singular integrals require the development of new and different methods to handle the sharply peaked integrands, which is challenging if the error is to be uniformly bounded over the entire domain.
+Nearly singular integrals place high demands on any numerical integration method since there are no explicit singularities that can be treated analytically.
+Consequently, these nearly singular integrals require the development of {specialized} methods to handle the sharply peaked integrands, which is challenging if the error is to be uniformly bounded over the entire domain.

+{ In our analysis and presentation of a new method, we assume $B$ is an analytic and closed oriented surface that can be parameterized using spherical coordinates, $y = y(s,t)$ with $s \in [0, \pi]$ and $t \in [-\pi, \pi]$, where $s$ denotes the polar angle, and $t$ denotes the azimuthal angle.
+In these coordinates, we assume we have rotated the domain to set $y^\star = y(0, \cdot)$, where $y(0,\cdot)$ denotes the spherical mean, $y(0,\cdot):= \lim \limits_{s \to 0^+} \displaystyle\frac{1}{2\pi} \int_{-\pi}^{\pi} y(s,t) \, dt$.
+In other words, $y^\star$ is aligned with the north pole, where we make use of the spherical mean to define {all} quantities. {This notation will be used throughout the paper to denote the spherical mean.} Note that one can always apply a rotation so that any chosen $y^\star$ maps to $y(0, \cdot)$.
+The expression of the transformation matrix we use for this rotation can be found in \ref{sec:rotation}.
+Using this parametrization and rotation, we write the integrals in (\ref{eq:repres-int-sub}) as,